AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Copy_Sign` is an attribute that returns a value where the sign of the second floating-point argument is multiplied to the magnitude of the first floating-point argument.
+:ada:`'Copy_Sign` is an attribute that returns a value where the sign of the second floating-point argument is multiplied by the magnitude of the first floating-point argument.
 For example, :ada:`Float'Copy_Sign (1.0, -10.0)` is -1.0.
-Here, the sign of the second argument (-10.0) is multiplied to the magnitude of the first argument (1.0), so the result is -1.0.
+Here, the sign of the second argument (-10.0) is multiplied by the magnitude of the first argument (1.0), so the result is -1.0.

 :ada:`'Leading_Part` is an attribute that returns the *approximated* version of